 Introduction of the HARANGOD-MAG Group

 Comprised of 9 member companies, the HARANGOD-MAG Group operates in Central Europe, in the north-east region of Hungary.
 Activities of the group include the production of arable crops, animals, and fruits, as well as capacities for primary processing of these products (dryers, storage facilities, slaughterhouses and meat processing plants, cold storage).
 The most significant sector is the production of arable crops, which is performed on an area of 4,000 hectares.
 The most important crops are cereals (wheat, barley, oats), oilseeds (rapeseed, sunflower), fodder crops (maize, sorghum, alfalfa, grass), as well as vegetables (sweetcorn, green peas).
-Out of these fields, an area of 600 hectare can be irrigated.
+Out of these fields, an area of 600 hectares can be irrigated.
 The group has a modern drying equipment with a total capacity of 440 tons/day and it has a crop store capacity of 15,000 tons.
 Total horticultural area is approximately 200 hectares (cherry, sour cherry, apricot, pear, apple, plum, and grape are produced); the majority of the plantations are fitted with a drip irrigation system, and the production is based on environmentally sound, intensive agro-technology.
 Horticultural activity is also served by a cool storage with an estimated capacity of 2.500 tons.

 Breeding of Mangalica pigs started in 2003, and the livestock includes all three colour types (red, blond and swallow-bellied).
-Mangalica, or the so-called “Hungarian pig,” has been considered as a Hungaricum (national treasure) since 2004 and due to the fact that its fodder is free of gene-manipulated plants, Mangalica meat is guaranteed to be GMO-free.
+Mangalica, or the so-called “Hungarian pig,” has been considered as a Hungaricum (national treasure) since 2004 and due to the fact that its fodder is free of genetically-manipulated plants, Mangalica meat is guaranteed to be GMO-free.
 Compared to white pigs, slower growth of these pigs offers better physiological effects and a better taste.